grexit-d/counter_speech_effectiveness/README.md

 # Effectiveness of Counter-Speech against Abusive Content: A Multidimensional Annotation and Classification Study

-This repository contains data and code of the paper "Effectiveness of Counter-Speech against Abusive Content: A Multidimensional Annotation and Classification Study".
+This repository contains data and code of the paper "Effectiveness of Counter-Speech against Abusive Content: A Multidimensional Annotation and Classification Study", accepted at WI-IAT 2025.

 We annotated two datasets, containing hate-speech/counter-speech pairs, CONAN (Chung et al., 2019), and Twitter Dataset (Albanyan & Blanco, 2022).

-We release two samples of 50 examples each, taken from both datasets.
+We release the two datasets annotated with the our six effectiveness dimensions.

-The two samples were used to calculate the Inter Annotator Agreement (IAA) between three annotators.
+Additionally, We release the two samples that were used to calculate the Inter Annotator Agreement (IAA) between three annotators.

 - [Data](https://github.com/grexit-d/counter-speech_effectiveness/tree/main/Data) contains all the data used for the IAA, organized by first and last annotation rounds.
 The full annotated datasets will be publicly available upon paper's acceptance.
 - [Guidelines](https://github.com/grexit-d/counter-speech_effectiveness/tree/main/Guidelines) contains the annotation guidelines.
 To view them, download the PDF file and open it on your computer.